immortalcosmo/Easier/README.md

 Projects and Tools

-Scrapes webnovel sites and downloads all chapters into an easy to read offline pdf.
+Scrapes the webnovel site WuxiaWorld for a specific book and downloads all chapters into an easy to read offline pdf.

 [WuxiaWorld books to pdf][1]